WPP-Public/akqa-nz-silverstripe-model-admin-filter/readme.md

 ## Search By Keyword

-Filter record by keyword, add this function in model admin
+Filter record by keyword, add this function in model admin:

 ```
 /**